Chat

 morganfreeman420

-morganfreeman420answered grow question 5 months ago
+morganfreeman420answered grow question a year ago

 En mi opinion tu planta no esta siendo atacada por ningun insecto.
 Mas bien mira si estas regulando PH o si te estas excediendo con algun nutriente